 |Tracks and Trackpoints|

-on the map screen with lines defined by the trackpoints and
+draws your track on the map screen with lines defined by the

-computer screen (with or without background maps).
-The
+screen (with or without background maps).
+The purpose of

-purpose of trackpoints is to define lines for forming two
+trackpoints is to define lines for forming two dimensional

 In general trackpoints don't have names or symbols.
 They may have a date/time stamp that allows the speed to be calculated for the track segment (track leg - line connecting two trackpoints).
 The distance is calculated from the location coordinates.
 The elevation is often recorded too so it's possible to get an elevation profile for the track or a 3D view of it along with average speeds, time, and total distance, etc. depending on the computer program or capabilities of the receiver (don't expect much from the receiver).